Robin-462/Unity--hw3/README.md

 ### Assets

    **List of Assets**
-   -  The project includes a mix of provided and downloaded assets from the Unity Asset Store which include the following:Animations, Audio, BasicBandit, BloodDecalsAndRffects, Controllers, HousePack, Metal_Barrels, Scenes, True Explosions, Tutoriallnfo.
+   -  The project includes a mix of provided and downloaded assets from the Unity Asset Store which include the following:Animations, Audio, BasicBandit, BloodDecalsAndRffects, Controllers, Wastern, Metal_Barrels, Scenes, True Explosions, Tutoriallnfo.